-Proposal: The Applicant is proposing a one-story, 229 square foot addition on top of the first floor at the rear of an existing 1,367 square foot single-family residence (a 17% increase in net square footage).
+2. Proposal: The Applicant is proposing a one-story, 229 square foot addition on top of the first floor at the rear of an existing 1,367 square foot single-family residence (a 17% increase in net square footage).
 The addition will be used to expand the first and second floors of the home.
-The existing onestory, three-seasons porch at the rear of the home is not insulated and the Applicant is planning to tear it down and build in its place two-stories that will be fully insulated.
-The proposed addition would be three feet deeper in the lot than the current dimensions of the three-seasons porch.
-A new deck would also be constructed on the second story that would be the same size as the existing deck on the first floor.
+The house has an existing one-story, three-season porch at the rear of the home that is not insulated.
+The Applicant is planning to tear down the porch and build a two-story fully insulated addition in its place.
+The proposed addition would be three feet deeper in the lot than the current dimensions of the three-season porch.
+It would also be located further to the south, and align with the south wall of the existing house, along the driveway.
+New decks would be constructed on the first and second stories on the north side of the proposed addition in the area currently occupied by a portion of the three-season porch.

-As a result of the exterior changes above, on the first floor, the kitchen would be reorganized and expanded to create a large kitchen/dining area that would connect to the living room.
+As a result of the exterior changes above, on the first floor, the kitchen would be relocated and expanded to create a large kitchen/dining area that would connect to the living room.
 The existing bathroom would be upgraded to a full bath and relocated next to the stairwell.
-Additionally, a bedroom would be created on the first floor at the front of the home.
-On the second floor, the rear bedroom would be expanded and the bathroom would be reconfigured to connect to the newly expanded bedroom.
+Additionally, a bedroom would be created on the first floor.
+On the second floor, one of the rear bedrooms would be expanded and the bathroom would be relocated to connect to the newly expanded bedroom.
 The newly constructed deck on the second story would be accessible from this expanded rear bedroom.
-One of the two other existing bedrooms would also be expanded and the third existing bedroom on the second floor would then be used as an office space.
+The existing bedroom on the north side of the home would also be expanded and the third existing bedroom on the second floor would be converted to be used as office space.
 The third floor would remain as it currently exists.